 Sprinkle the flour over the beef mixture; cook, stirring, for 2 to 3 minutes.

-Add the can of diced tomatoes, water or beef stock, tomato sauce, taco sauce, chili powder, ground cumin, dried oregano, and the red kidney beans.
+Add the diced tomatoes, water or beef stock, tomato sauce, taco sauce, chili powder, ground cumin, dried oregano, and red kidney beans.
 Bring to a boil.

 Reduce the heat to low, cover, and simmer for 15 to 20 minutes, stirring frequently until the flavors are blended and the chili is slightly thickened.